-All Directors have separate and independent access to senior management and to the Company Secretaries.
-The Company Secretaries administer, attend and prepare minutes of the Board meetings, and assist the Chairman in ensuring that the Board procedures are followed and reviewed so that the Board functions effectively.
-The Company Secretaries also advise the Board on governance matters, and assist the Board on compliance with the Company's Bye-Laws and relevant rules and regulations, including requirements of the Listing Manual of the Singapore Exchange Securities Trading Limited (SGX-ST).
+All Directors have separate and independent access to senior management and to the Company Secretary.
+The Company Secretary administers, attends and prepares minutes of the Board meetings, and assists the Chairman in ensuring that the Board procedures are followed and reviewed so that the Board functions effectively.
+The Company Secretary also advises the Board on governance matters, and assist the Board on compliance with the Company's Bye-Laws and relevant rules and regulations, including requirements of the Listing Manual of the Singapore Exchange Securities Trading Limited (SGX-ST).

-The appointment and the removal of the company secretaries should be a matter reserved for the Board.
+The appointment and the removal of the Company Secretary should be a matter reserved for the Board.